HolidayMan/bot_trainer/README.md

 # bot_trainer
-It's a bot that can train you and produces good habbits for you
+It's a bot that produces good habbits in you.